 For our version of the recipe, we've made a few changes from Kenji's:

-- We first brown 2lbs of ground beef, then transfer to a container until the very end when we mix it together
+- We occasionally make this a meat sauce and will first brown 2lbs of ground beef, then transfer to a container until the very end when we mix it together.

 - We omit the fish sauce because I'm not a fan of fish/seafood (I'm sorry!)

-- We use 4 28oz cans of no-salt added crushed tomatoes instead of whole-peeled tomatoes that we crush ourselves.
+- We use 4 28oz cans of no-salt added crushed/diced tomatoes instead of whole-peeled tomatoes that we crush ourselves.

 - Instead of reserving 3 cups of the hand crushed tomatoes for the end and getting another dish dirty, we set aside 1 28oz can for the end.